EconometricInstitute/feb22012-programming-website/data/week1/3-classes-and-objects.md

 For instance, the methods length(), toLowerCase(), toUpperCase(), charAt(), split() and replaceAll() are mentioned here.
 If you place your cursor on the word `String` at the definition of a String object and press `Ctrl + Shift + i` on Windows or `Cmd + Shift + i` on Mac, you can find the implementation of all these methods in the pop-up.

-### Static versus Non-Static
-**TODO:** deze uitleg kan verwarrend zijn, omdat objecten wel degelijke bij instance variabelen kunnen zolang het maar via een referentie naar een object gaat.
-Het punt is vooral dat er geen `this` bestaat, wat een argument zou kunnen zijn om `this` eerst uit te leggen?

-Static methods are not associated with an object and cannot access instance variables, but only static variables.
-A static variable belongs to a class and is global.
-Thus, methods in two different objects can access and change the same variable.
-Instance variables are non-static.
-Each object has his own copy of the instance variables.
-Non-static methods can access both static and non-static variables.

 ## Objects and references
 In Java, variables that do not actually hold objects, merely hold a **reference** to the object, which is a location of the object within the computer's memory.
 When a variable contains the memory location of an object, it _refers_ to that object.
 For instance, in the following code, two variables `a` and `b` refer to the same `ArrayList` object.